-The resulting demonstrator vehicle will be presented and vehicle performance and driveability metrics will be discussed in the context of controlling the various torque sources and boosting system devices available during a 'tip-in' event.
-The energy management strategy developed for the vehicle will be presented and the impact of vehicle test cycles (NEDC, WLTP and RDE) on the 48 V system battery pack peak power and energy storage capability requirements will be discussed.
+The resulting demonstrator vehicle will be described and vehicle performance and driveability metrics will be discussed in the context of controlling the various torque sources and boosting system devices available during a 'tip-in' event.
+The drive-cycle CO2 performance is presented for a variety of cycles (NEDC, WLTP and RDE).